 It's weird how sometimes, despite having had a solid eight hours of sleep the night before, you can find it almost impossible to get out of bed.
-But why?
+Why could this possibly be?
 It doesn't make sense.
 Sure, your bed is nice and warm and cosy and all that, but it shouldn't be this hard to force yourself to get up.

-But it seems there might be a real, scientific reason behind this problem: atypical depression.
+It seems there might be a real, scientific reason behind the problem, though: atypical depression.
 While it certainly won't be the case with everyone, the signs and symptoms of atypical depression - which as the name suggests, are different to the classic indications of the mental health disorder - could be the reason you're unable to get out of bed each day.

 Describing the symptoms, Saltz said: "Instead of trouble sleeping and loss of appetite, you sleep too much and eat too much."